Getting Started with Live

 Panelists

 Share the Panelist link, and before joining, any panelists will be asked to enter their display name, and check to be sure they’ve selected the correct Video, Microphone (input), and Speakers (output).
 They can turn off their webcam, mute themselves, and test everything out before joining.
-Once ready, click “All Set.”
+Once ready, click “Join as Panelist.”

 Audience